thanhlct/alex/alex/components/simulator/user_simulator/README.rst

                 'table': 'places',
                 'slots': ['street', 'city', 'state'],
             },
-    }
+    },

 dialogue_act_definitions
 -----------------
 This section used for defining dialogue acts may be issued by a user simulator such as ``inform``, ``affirm`` and so on.
-Each action is a python dict which may includes one or many keys as listed below:
+The name of act will be the key of this dict and the defination of an act is also a python dict which may combine one or many keys listed below:

 - ``slot_included``: A boolean value indicating this action will contain slot or not.
 - ``value_included``: Similarly, a boolean value indicating this action will figure out a value for each slot or not.